fovendor/FLUX-Gen/README.md

-# Integration of Flux 1.1 pro and Open WebUI
+# Flux 1.1 Pro functionality for generating images in Open WebUI

 ## Overview